-The PA Research Foundation leases office space from Translational Research Institute up until 31 October 2021.
-The total commitment inclusive of goods and services tax as at reporting date, but not recognised in the financial statements is \$9,900, which is expected to be paid in the next 12 months.
+The PA Research Foundation leases office space from Translational Research Institute up until 31 October 2022.
+The total commitment inclusive of goods and services tax as at reporting date, but not recognised in the financial statements is \$10,385 which is expected to be paid in the next 12 months.
 This has not been classified as a right of use asset under AASB16 due to the election of the short-term leases exemption.

-17. EFFECTS OF COVID-19
+18. EFFECTS OF COVID-19

-For the 2021 financial year the Foundation continued to experience some reduction in revenue as a result of COVID-19.
-This downturn was offset by JobKeeper subsides and PAYG Cash Boost received from the Australian Taxation Office.
-These payments along with a reduction in operating expenses, combined with adequate financial reserves will not see COVID-19 impact the Foundation's ability to operate a going concern.
-A continued downturn due to COVID-19 has again been considered in planning for the 2022 financial year.
+For the 2022 financial year the Foundation had some continued reduction in revenue as a result of COVID-19.
+This downturn had been considered as part of planning for the 2022 financial year.
+The Foundation's reserves and income above budget will not see COVID-19 impact the Foundation's ability to operate as a going concern.